By yunalee25 on 05/14/10 at 10:52 am

 * Water ~ Increasing the amount of water you offer your baby is usually effective in treating constipation.
 For infants older than 2 months, give them 2 to 4 ounces of water twice a day in addition to their usual fluid intake.
 If constipation doesn't improve, give them 2 to 4 ounces of fruit juice (grape, pear, apple, cherry or prune) twice a day.

 * Sugar ~ Sugar works by drawing additional fluid into the baby’s bowel to soften the stools.
-You can add some form of sugar (brown or corn syrup) to your baby’s formula.
-Or you can offer it in a small amount of cooled, boiled water.
+You can add some form of sugar (brown sugar or corn syrup) to your baby’s formula.
+Or you can offer it in a small amount of water after you dissolve it in and cool it down.

 * Fruit and vegetables ~ If your baby has started eating solids, adding more fruits and vegetables to his diet will help with constipation developing in the first place.